Remote work:

 If you implement it well, remote work is an excellent idea for most.
 As we discussed earlier, there is a business case for remote work.
 This case is presented in a report by Global Workplace Analytics.
 The report, drawing from a wide range of research papers and surveys, provides compelling evidence of the benefits of remote work, not just for employers and employees, but also for the environment and society at large.

-The benefits for those with remote-compatible jobs are omnipresent and can be summarized into three categories:
+There are many benefits for those with remote-compatible jobs.
+They can be summarized into three categories:

 • Employee benefits